datashelter/documentation/docs/faq/infrastructure/infrastructure.md

 # Infrastructure details

-Your files are exclusively stored in France 🇫🇷 on an S3-compatible storage (we currently rely on [OVH Object storage](https://www.ovhcloud.com/fr/public-cloud/object-storage/)).
+Your files are exclusively stored in Europe on an S3-compatible storage (we currently rely on [OVH Object storage](https://www.ovhcloud.com/fr/public-cloud/object-storage/)).

 Snaper performs client-side encryption on-the-fly using AES-256-GCM algorithm, so your data always remain secured 🔒.